mmcgrana/gobyexample/README.md

 Generation requires the [`pygmentize`](http://pygments.org/) binary for syntax highlighting.

-To generate and view the site:
+To validate the source, generate the site, and open the home page in your browser:

 ```console
 $ tool/build